some tracking script

 Characteristics and Applications

 PTFE is used in a variety of applications because it boasts some unique characteristics.
-In fact, the general public likely has PTFE in their home as a brand name many are aware – Teflon.
+One prominent attribute of PTFE is its excellent non-stick properties, which is why it is commonly used as a non-stick coating in cookware such as frying pans.
+In fact, the general public likely has PTFE in their home as a brand name many are aware of —Teflon.

 The characteristics that make this material unique include but are not limited to:

 • Heat resistance.
+PTFE has outstanding thermal stability and can withstand high temperatures.
+This property makes it advantageous in applications that involve extreme heat or cryogenic conditions.
 This material has a melting point of 327°C so there are very few applications where it can be damaged by heat.

 • Non-stick.
 The coefficient of friction associated with PTFE is one of the lowest of any solids known.
-Meaning, virtually nothing will stick to it.
+Meaning that virtually nothing will stick to it.

 ROC Carbon PTFE Grades